 Enhancing HEIs & universities’ contribution to the resilience of communities, business, and government

-Climate Mitigation grant is part of a wider British Council programme called Going Global Partnerships, which builds stronger, more inclusive, internationally connected higher education and TVET systems.
+UK – Egypt HE partnerships for Climate Change grant is part of a wider British Council programme called Going Global Partnerships, which builds stronger, more inclusive, internationally connected higher education and TVET systems.

 For more information, please visit www.britishcouncil.org/going-global-partnerships.